 - If you could be anyone in the world, who would you be?

-In our Asian family structure, grandparents play an important role the extended family.
-Although you own grandparents may not be around anymore, why not take this opportunity to bond with your in laws and parents as well?
+In our Asian family structure, grandparents play an important role in the extended family.
+Although your own grandparents may not be around anymore, why not take this opportunity to bond with your in-laws and parents as well?

 By Sarah Wong.

 This article was first published in The New Age Parents e-magazine.

 * * * * *

 Like what you see here?
 Get parenting tips and stories straight to your inbox!
 Join our mailing list here.